CADWRDeltaModeling/BayDeltaSCHISM/docs/html/_sources/topics/vignette.rst.txt

       * change mesh_inputfile: parameter to match the .2dm file you copied into the project folder
       * check that the vgrid: section contains a vgrid_version: variable set to the SCHISM version being used (5.8 or 5.10)
          * ex: vgrid_version: '5.10' # Note that quotation marks are necessary
-      * If you've modified the bathymetric data, then update teh dem yaml file to that .yaml file
+      * If you've modified the bathymetric data, then update the dem yaml file to that .yaml file
       * Add these lines above the sav\_*.gr3 specifications:

          .. code-block:: text